m5c/OAuth2SpringBootDemo/docs/arc.md

 Hit the ```Send``` buttons for the individual requests in the same order as explained in the [main instructions](../README.md#access).

-Don't forget that you have to alter the URL parameters of *Access with Token* and *Refresh Token* with the token strings in the respons from your *Get Token query*:
+Don't forget that you have to alter the URL parameters of *Access with Token* and *Refresh Token* with the token strings in the response from your *Get Token query*:

  * Here are the tokens in your original *Get Token* query: